Blinkuu/flashpub-obc/README.md

 To do so:

 1. Insert some text into the editor (:i to switch into insert mode.
 After edits hit esc to enter normal mode again).
-(Optional, you can leave the edito blank if you wish)
+(Optional, you can leave the editor blank if you wish)
 2. Save file (:w filename).
 3. Export file (:export).
 4. You can now logout (:q).
 (Optional)